<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Counselors and college admissions folks—keep reading for more info on how to navigate this change and support students through the process.

-There are three main FAFSA updates to keep in mind.
+There are 4 main FAFSA updates to keep in mind.

-The simpler FAFSA application will allow more students and families to complete the form on their own, without the help of a financial aid office or high school counselor.
+The simpler FAFSA application will allow more students and families to complete the form independently, without the help of a financial aid office or high school counselor.

 Previously the EFC, the SAI is the new FAFSA’s way of calculating the amount of aid for which a student or family qualifies.